SrBrahma/pagescrollview/README.md

 # 📖 Usage

 > The usage is actually exactly how you would use the ScrollView, without having to deal with the said bugs above!
-This example is just to have something pretty in this simple lib!
+This example is just to have something pretty in this simple lib Readme!

 ```tsx
 import React from 'react';